Hochfrequenz/BO4E-dotnet/README.md

 # BO4E-dotnet
-BO4E-dotnet is a C# implementation of **B**usiness **O**bjects for **E**nergy ([BO4E](https://www.bo4e.de/)), a standard use to model business objects in the German energy market.
-This repository contains class definitions and enumerations for most of the Business Objects.
+BO4E-dotnet is a C# implementation of **B**usiness **O**bjects for **E**nergy ([BO4E](https://www.bo4e.de/)), a standard used to model business objects in the German energy market.
+This repository contains class definitions and enumerations for most of the Business Objects, however as of today it's not complete yet and pull requests are very welcome.
 [JSON.net](https://github.com/JamesNK/Newtonsoft.Json) attributes are used to model obligatory and optional fields of the single business objects and components.

-The source code in this repository is Open Source and avaiable under a MIT license; see [the license file](LICENSE).
+The source code in this repository is Open Source and available under a MIT license; see [the license file](LICENSE).

 ## Nuget Packages and Usage of BO4E-dotnet
 The content of this repository is used to build the following nuget packages:
 - [Hochfrequenz.BO4Enet](https://www.nuget.org/packages/Hochfrequenz.BO4Enet) contains definitions of the business objects (namespace `BO4E.BO`), compontents (namespace `BO4E.COM`) and enumerations (namespace `BO4E.ENUM`).
-This package depends on JSON.net only.
-- [Hochfrequenz.BO4E.Extensions](https://www.nuget.org/packages/Hochfrequenz.BO4E.Extensions/) contains extension methods for business objects and components (currently Energiemenge and COM Verbrauch, which are heavily used by Hochfrequenz cloud solutions).
+- [Hochfrequenz.BO4E.Extensions](https://www.nuget.org/packages/Hochfrequenz.BO4E.Extensions/) contains extension methods for business objects and components (as of now mostly `BO.Energiemenge` and `COM.Verbrauch`, which are heavily used by Hochfrequenz cloud solutions).
 - [Hochfrequenz.BO4E.Reporting](https://www.nuget.org/packages/Hochfrequenz.BO4E.Extensions/) contains tools to analyse single business objects and sets of objects.
 - [Hochfrequenz.BO4E.Extensions.Encryption](https://www.nuget.org/packages/Hochfrequenz.BO4E.Extensions.Encryption/) provides code to encrypt and anonymize Business Objects and compontents using [libsodium](https://libsodium.org)/[`Sodium`](https://github.com/tabrath/libsodium-core/) and [Bouncy Castle](https://bouncycastle.org/csharp/)/`Org.BouncyCastle` APIs.